spolivin/rearden/README.md

 ts_dataset = features_extractor.fit_transform(ts_data_test)
 ```

-The above code will add the columns will add quarter, month, day and hour variables to the DataFrame as well as a column with rolling mean and the lag columns according to `max_lag` and `rolling_mean_order` attribute values.
+The above code will add quarter, month, day and hour variables to the DataFrame as well as a column with rolling mean and the lag columns according to `max_lag` and `rolling_mean_order` attribute values.

 ### Grid search